samsquire/wants/README.md

 Parallel societies - societies can fragment by what is wanted by each neighbourhood.
 You can create a new neighbourhood by living in a place with a set of beliefs, a placement company would try place you near to people who believe the same things as you.
 Everyone gets what they want.

 I want to be 15 minutes of work walking.
 I want to be 5 minutes away from local shops.
 I want to be within 10 minutes of doctors.
 I want to be around this kind of people.
 All this has a cost and a set of positions to take to get what I want.

+# Politics

+I think government should fund:

+ * free schools
+ * free higher education for vocational subjects - degrees where you can get a easily gt a job
+ * healthcare
+ * cheap shelter

+Rent seeking should be discouraged and land owners should be taxed.